Humanitarian action - CARE ZIMBABWE

 Together with our partners, we prepare for and respond rapidly, at scale, to sudden onset natural disasters, protracted and complex crises (as well as shocks within them), and public health emergencies and their secondary impacts.

-By the end of 2021, CARE’s COVID-19 response reached 2,5 million people in Zimbabwe.
-CARE International plays a leading role in transforming the humanitarian sector by putting gender at the center of our responses.
+By the end of 2025, CARE Zimbabwe reached 135 264 people with humanitarian response.
 We use specific approaches that protect people’s dignity, and build resilience and social cohesion in communities before, during, and after an emergency.
 Our core humanitarian sectors are:

 • Emergency cash assistance